GAE Procedure Cost: A Viable Alternative to Traditional Surgery?

 Assess Effectiveness: Outcomes of GAE vs. Traditional Surgery

-GAE's minimally invasive nature allows for quicker recovery, often enabling individuals to resume normal activities within days.
+GAE's allows for quicker recovery, often enabling individuals to resume normal activities within days.
 This procedure is particularly beneficial for those with mild to moderate osteoarthritis who haven’t found relief through traditional treatments.
 It’s important to remember that while GAE alleviates pain, it does not restore lost cartilage or reverse joint degeneration.

 The central node represents the comparison of treatments, with branches showing key outcomes and characteristics of each option.
 Follow the branches to understand how GAE and TKR differ in effectiveness and recovery.